miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/fixtures/template.md

 ember g mirage-fixture countries
 ```

-Fixture filenames should be the pluralized form of the model class.
+Fixture filenames should be the dasherized plural form of the model class.

 We can now add some data to our fixture file: